psachdev6375/glue-cdk-example/README.md

-# AWS Glue ETL Job Orchestration with CDK
+# AWS Glue ETL Pipeline with CDK

-This project demonstrates how to use AWS CDK to create and orchestrate an AWS Glue ETL job using Step Functions.
+This project implements an AWS Glue ETL (Extract, Transform, Load) pipeline using the AWS Cloud Development Kit (CDK).
+It automates the process of transforming JSON data to Parquet format and orchestrates the execution using AWS Step Functions.

+The pipeline reads data from an AWS Glue Data Catalog, applies a schema transformation, evaluates data quality, and writes the transformed data to an Amazon S3 bucket as Parquet files.
+The entire process is defined as infrastructure as code using AWS CDK, making it easily reproducible and maintainable.

 ## Repository Structure

 ```
 .
 ├── app.py
+├── azure-pipelines.yml
 ├── cdk.json
 ├── glue_cdk_example
 │   ├── __init__.py
+│   ├── constants.py
 │   ├── glue_cdk_example_stack.py
 │   └── gluescripts
 │       └── json-to-pq.py